 Some of these books have been instrumental in challenging my life of prayer with God over the years.
 But, if I’m honest, when I think about prayer, there’s an image that out weighs all these pages of the sages.
 It’s the image I have of a mentor of mine during my late teens, early twenties.
 There he was sitting in a chair - early in the morning – every morning.
 Praying.
 At times, words were flowing or passages of Scripture being quoted.
 At other times, silence, not a word was uttered, rather simply being present before God.
 I have images of him driving to and from work, praying as he drove.
 He would pray for me and others, as well as upcoming Bible studies, ministry endeavors, and the like.

 I saw these prayers.
 I heard them.
 And, I experienced the answers become a reality in our midst.
 Deep down inside, I know prayer is powerful, because I’ve seen it, and in this case, Phil was my example.
 He taught me the necessity and significance of prayer, what it looks like and how it works.

-Recently, I spent some time prayerfully-reflecting on various individuals who have shaped me in significant ways over the past twenty-years.
-In my journal I began to list out people like Phil, who by merely living life in close proximity to me ended up teaching me extraordinary lessons about God, life, family and so many other things.
+Recently, I spent some time prayerfully-reflecting on various individuals who have shaped me in significant ways over the past twenty-plus-years.
+In my journal I have a list of people like Phil, who by merely living life in close proximity to me, ended up teaching me extraordinary lessons about God, life, family and so many other things.
 Insights, perhaps, that have proven to be more influential and lasting than any book I have read.
 At the end of the day, lessons that were more caught than taught.
 Things you could say, I’ve learned, rather, caught along the way.